sunaku/tork/README.md

 ### Test::Loop.overhead_file_globs

-An array of file globbing patterns that describe a set of Ruby scripts that are loaded into the main Ruby process as overhead.
+Array of file globbing patterns that describe a set of Ruby scripts that are loaded into the main Ruby process as overhead.

 ### Test::Loop.reabsorb_file_globs

-An array of file globbing patterns that describe a set of files which cause the overhead to be reabsorbed whenever they change.
+Array of file globbing patterns that describe a set of files which cause the overhead to be reabsorbed whenever they change.

 ### Test::Loop.test_file_matchers

-A hash that maps a file globbing pattern describing a set of source files to a lambda function yielding a file globbing pattern describing a set of test files that need to be run.
+Hash that maps a file globbing pattern describing a set of source files to a lambda function yielding a file globbing pattern describing a set of test files that need to be run.
 In other words, whenever the source files (the hash key; left-hand side of the mapping) change, their associated test files